 In pre-electricity days, people lived by the sun.
 Then the lights went on in homes and businesses and our social clock shifted away from the solar clock, with dramatic results.
 We don’t have to wake up and sleep on sun time anymore.

 The social clock is where we feel the difference between our circadian rythms and the solar clock.
 Early risers, or “larks,” and those who stay up late, or “owls,” are genetically predisposed to be one or the other.
 The implications of these sleep time preferences, or chronotypes, impact how well you adjust to the social clock.

 Loss of sleep throughout the workweek leads to sleep debt.
 Making up for it by sleeping later on the weekend actually disrupts your circadian rhythms.
 The end result is social jet lag

 The Munich Chronotype Questionnaire (MCTQ), released in 2012, studied sleep data collected from 150,000 people around the world starting in 2002.
 No surprise – later chronotypes don’t do as well with normal work schedules.
 In fact most people would do better starting the day later.

-69% of people show signs of at least one hour of social jet lag
+69 percent of people show signs of at least one hour of social jet lag.

 What are the symptoms of social jet lag?
 They look a lot like real jet lag: concentration and memory problems, and digestive troubles.
 Ongoing social jet lag can lead to a greater risk of obesity and heart disease, increased alcohol use, and more smoking.